 Scarless Mole Removal | Skin Lesion Removal

-Associates in Dermatology has one of the largest and most experienced dermatologist practices in Bloomington-Normal, offering mole removal, wart removal, and skin lesion removal.
-Our staff is skilled in dozens of specialties work together to ensure quality care and successful recovery.
-Thanks to modern mole removal technology, growths and some facial veins can be removed, resulting in smoother, more attractive skin.
+Associates In Dermatology in Bloomington-Normal IL can help you with a variety of dermatology practices including, offering mole removal, wart removal, and skin lesion removal.
+With our large experienced staff, we can ensure that you will be taken care of and have a successful recovery.
+Thanks to modern mole removal technology, growths, and some facial veins can be removed, resulting in smoother, more attractive skin.

 Evaluating and Treating Moles

 The team at Associates in Dermatology will start with evaluation before proceeding to mole removal.
 Most adults have between 10 and 40 common moles, which are usually smaller than about 1/4 of an inch.
 They are typically round or oval, with a smooth surface, a distinct edge, and uniform in color.
 You should make an appointment if you notice a new mole or notice any of the following changes in a common mole:

 - Changes in size (the mole gets unevenly smaller or bigger)

 - The skin on the surface becomes dry or scaly

 - The mole becomes hard or feels lumpy